 A real mountaineering crew from England initially walked and skied the route in mid-19th century, creating the path for the modern-day challenge, best undertaken in summer.

 Study our route variations well, to select the right one for your level of hiking experience and physical fitness.

 And the last Alps’ trail on our top 20 list is Tour de Monte Rosa.
 As the other two hikes, it takes you through unforgettable scenery of the most popular European mountain range.

-With the popularity of Netflix’s Outlander series, set in the powerful and scenic Scottish Highlands, The West Highland Way trail seems to be getting even trendier than before.
-Connecting Milngavie outside Glasgow and Fort William, home to the highest mountain the Britain, the infamous Ben Nevis, the trail offers some of the harshest and refreshing views.
+Set in the powerful and scenic Scottish Highlands, the West Highland Way Hike seems to be getting even trendier than before.
+Connecting Milngavie outside Glasgow and Fort William - home to the highest mountain in Britain, the infamous Ben Nevis - the trail offers some of the harshest and refreshing views.

-Pick the hike according to climate zones you’d like to explore, or based on your preferences of nature reserves, of which there will be four on the entire journey, Vindelfjällen Nature Reserve, peppered with several Scandinavian Mountains, being one the most popular and definitely the largest.
+We recommend choosing your hike according to climate zones you’d like to explore, or based on your preferences of nature reserves, of which there will be four on the entire journey, with Vindelfjällen Nature Reserve, peppered with several Scandinavian Mountains, being one the most popular and definitely the largest.

 The best time to visit is either during the popular summer season – from June to early September, or mid-September, when most European hikers are gone and mosquitoes have died out.

 Originally the most famous route for Catholic pilgrims, it is today a well-mapped trail for any culture-driven hiker.